tom-draper/xlsx-pipeline/README.md

-# xlsx pipeline
+# XLSX Pipeline

 Automate your local .xlsx files.

-xlsx pipeline runs as a background service processing automated workflows on your Excel sheets.
+XLSX Pipeline runs as a background service processing automated workflows on your Excel sheets.

 Workflows, denoted 'Pipelines', like the one below are defined using a flexible DML using JSON.